elugens/hello-javascript/docs/general-javascript-questions/prototypes-inheritance/native-prototypes.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> If future browser versions implement Array.prototype.myExtension, their implementation will be overridden by our custom one, which will not only be less efficient, but more importantly, they might have a different, nonstandard outcome.
-Another issue that arises is conflicts between libraries either internally or externally.</div><br />
+  <div><strong>Interview Response:</strong> If future browser versions implement Array.prototype.myExtension, their implementation gets overwritten by our extended method, which will not only be less efficient but may also produce a different, nonstandard result.
+Whether internal or external, conflicts between libraries are another issue that emerges.</div><br />
-  <div><strong>Technical Response:</strong> If future browser versions implement Array.prototype.myExtension (either because of an upgrade to the EcmaScript standard, or through their own volition), their implementation will be overridden by our custom one, which will not only be less efficient (we can’t manipulate browser engine internals in the service of method optimization) but more importantly, they might have a different, nonstandard outcome.
-Although, there is a way to mitigate the risk by checking for the existence of a native property.
-This could lead to different results in different browsers versions and across device platforms.
-Another issue that arises is conflicts between libraries either internally or externally.
+  <div><strong>Technical Response:</strong> If future browser versions implement Array.prototype.myExtension (either as part of an upgrade to the EcmaScript standard or on their initiative), their implementation gets overridden by the custom one, which will not only be less productive (we can't change browser engine internals in the service of method optimization), but may also produce a different, nonstandard result.
+However, there is a technique to reduce the danger by testing for the presence of the native property.
+This choice might result in varying results between browser versions and device platforms.
+Whether internal or external, conflicts between libraries are another issue that emerges.
   </div><br />

 :::note
-Although, there is a way to mitigate the risk by checking for the existence of a native property.
-This could lead to different results in different browsers versions and across device platforms.
+Although, there is a way to mitigate the risk by checking for the existence of native properties.
+This behavior could lead to different results in different browsers versions and across device platforms.
 :::

   </div>